jdwlynch/transaction-processor/README.md

 * Improved explicit test names and more focused test files
 * Add a unique ID to every transaction and include dispute related transactions in the ledger

 Overall this was a fun, and enlightening project.
-The power of Rust is incredible, and coming from C++ very much appreciated.
+The power of Rust is incredible, and coming from C++ that power and security is very much appreciated.